pausoto7/StreamTrackR/README.md

 ## Rendering the Report

-The `rmarkdown::render` function is used to generate the report.
-The function takes the following parameters:
+The `rmarkdown::render` function is used to generate the report with the parameters specified above.

 ``` r
 # Render the R Markdown report